-Causes of Travel Constipation
+Causes Of Travel Constipation

-Travel constipation is a common aspect.
-Even an individual who has regular bowels in daily life will experience travel constipation.
+First, let’s talk about why we get constipated while traveling.
+Even an individual with regular bowels daily will experience travel constipation.
 Doctors share many reasons for this.

 Our stomachs might not be comfortable with passing stools in new toilets.
 Additionally, travel-related walking, waiting, and facing the local weather can tire us beyond the limits.